 Go to a Show

 It might not be New York or London, but Las Vegas has a fair share of shows.
 Most well known would be the Cirque du Soleil shows.
 Even if a regular circus show isn’t your thing, these shows are always worth going to.
-I’ve seen O at The Bellagio and more recently a friend I saw Michael Jackson: One at Mandalay Bay.
+I’ve seen O at The Bellagio and more recently a friend and I saw Michael Jackson: One at Mandalay Bay.
 Both shows were amazing.
 Las Vegas usually has a couple of musicals playing around.
 There are hypnotist shows.
 There are comedy acts.
 There are magic shows.
 There are adult-only shows like The Thunder from Down Under.
 There are concerts and lots of other entertainment for you to enjoy.

 If you’re not picky about seeing something in particular head to Tix 4 Tonight.
 It’s located in the giant Coca-Cola bottle next to M&M World on The Strip.
 Here you can get discounted tickets for same day shows.
 Sometimes they will have deals for local restaurants as well.
 For a free show check out the Fountain Show, that happens outside The Bellagio Hotel every night.
 The Mirage has a volcano show in the evening.